autocrypt/protected-headers/draft-protected-headers.in.md

 @@pgpmime-multilayer+legacy-display.inner@@
 ~~~

-Signed and Encrypted S/MIME Message with Protected Headers and Legacy Display
+Signed and Encrypted S/MIME Message with Protected Headers and Legacy Display {#smime-sign-enc-legacy}
 -----------------------------------------------------------------------------

 This shows the same signed and encrypted S/MIME message as {{smime-sign-enc}}, but formulated with a Legacy Display part so that